 The Valle Verzasca you won’t find on social media

-Valle Verzasca is the most famous valley in the whole of the Ticino, and not without reason.
+Valle Verzasca is one of the most famous valleys in the whole of the Ticino, and not without reason.
 With its picture-postcard views and the clear emerald green water of the Verzasca river, this valley is a popular destination in summer.
 But there’s far more to it than the dam wall made famous by James Bond and the Ponte dei Salti bridge in Lavertezzo.
 Discover the Valle Verzasca you won’t find on social media.

 • The Verzasca Valley lies in a lush green mountainscape

-And if it’s a more sustainable, car-free holiday you’re after, then all these places are perfect for exploring on foot or by bike.
+And if it’s a more sustainable, car-free holiday you’re after, then all these places are perfect for exploring on foot.
 Plus, you can comfortably reach them by public transport from outside the train station in Locarno.
 There’s an ample choice of different tours away from the more touristy, often crowded places in the valley.
-So, if you want to see a different side to Valle Verzasca, unlike the classic images on social media, in viral videos and on TV, then here’s a couple of amazing alternative excursions.
-If you want to explore the valley on bike, remember you can catch the number 321 PostBus to Sonogno at Locarno train station and take your bike with you.
-Get off at the Brione Verzasca (Paese) bus stop, right in the heart of the village.
+So, if you want to see a different side to Valle Verzasca, unlike the classic images on social media, then here’s a couple of amazing alternative excursions.

-• and so is a wonderful alternative for a morning bike ride or an afternoon by the river.
-Stop to eat in Brione on your way back.
-Why not have a go at the escape room in Marcacci Castle with its Verzasca theme.
-If you still have the energy for more cycling, it only takes about half an hour from Brione to reach Sonogno, the last village in the Verzasca Valley.
-Here the landscape is decidedly mountainous, at times almost alpine, while the village is particularly pretty, with its stone houses and gardens teeming with flowers.
+• If you still have energy, it is worth going up to Sonogno, the last village in the valley.
+Here the landscape is decidedly mountainous, while the village is particularly pretty, with its stone houses and gardens teeming with flowers.
 As well as visiting the Casa della lana (House of Wool) and the local museum Museo di Val Verzasca in Sonogno, you can also head off up Val Redorta to the beautiful Cascata della Froda waterfall.

 This is the start of the ethnographic walking trail to Alpe Bardughè, a vast plateau on the slopes of Pizzo Vogorno with incredible views over Lake Maggiore.
 The 12 km circular route takes roughly 5 and a half hours, with an elevation gain of 1186 metres.
-There’s an “agriturismo” farmhouse in Odro where you can stop and rest, plus a small museum dedicated to the practice of wild haymaking, an activity of great importance in the Verzasca Valley.
+There’s an “agriturismo” farmhouse in Odro where you can stop and rest, plus a small museum dedicated to the practice of wild haymaking, once an activity of great importance in the Verzasca Valley.
 There’s also an unattended hut on Alpe Bardughè, open from May to October.
 Round off your day by visiting the dam in Vogorno before catching the PostBus back to Locarno.

 Plan your stay